-Jake Schumann was named the Ole Miss softball team's associate head coach on June 23, 2014.
-Schumann comes to Ole Miss after serving as the head coach at Florida International University for the previous three seasons, and immediately made an impact on the Rebel softball program in his first season.
+Jake Schumann was named the Ole Miss softball team's associate head coach on June 23, 2014, after serving as the head coach at Florida International University for the previous three seasons, and immediately made an impact on the Rebel softball program in his first season.

 In his final year at FIU, Schumann led the Panthers to a 33-20 record, the school's best mark since 2010.
 Freshman first baseman Stephanie Texeira was named the Conference USA Freshman of the Year, as well as a National Fastpitch Coaches Association All-South Region first team selection.
 Texeira finished the season with the second highest single-season batting average in school history (.408), and the second most home runs in a year (11).

 In the summer leading up to his third year at FIU, Schumann was an assistant coach for the USSSA Pride in the National Pro Fastpitch League.
 While with the Pride, Schumann coached a roster littered with legends of the game, including former Olympians and NCAA champions, such as Cat Osterman, Natasha Watley and Caitlin Lowe.
 The Pride went on to win the best-of-three championship series over the Chicago Bandits at the end of the season to claim the 2013 NPF Championship.

 During his second season at FIU, Schumann guided the team to its longest winning streak in four years, and his pitching staff was highlighted by the Sun Belt Conference's wins leader among freshmen.
 Among the team's wins in 2013 included sweeps of the Atlantic Sun's top-seeded North Florida, and the Mid-American Conference's first-place Ball State, as well as an extra-inning victory over Florida Gulf Coast.